open-source-parsers/jsoncpp/README.txt

 	msvc70 Microsoft Visual Studio 2002
 	msvc71 Microsoft Visual Studio 2003
 	msvc80 Microsoft Visual Studio 2005
+	msvc90 Microsoft Visual Studio 2008
 	linux-gcc Gnu C++ (linux, also reported to work for Mac OS X)

+Notes: if you are building with Microsoft Visual Studio 2008, you need to setup the environment by running vcvars32.bat (e.g. MSVC 2008 command prompt) before running scons.

-adding platform is fairly simple.
+Adding platform is fairly simple.
 You need to change the Sconstruct file to do so.

 and TARGET may be: